LiamLau1/CUPS-Chemsoc_Workshop/README.md

 We'll be adding some useful commands here for you to remember after the talk.

 # Useful Links
+Sign-up for an account to Overleaf, an online LaTeX editor here:
 - [Overleaf](https://www.overleaf.com)
 -